All Episodes

 The Democrats have backed away from a tax increase on the rich.

-This is this is a Jerry Sandusky.
+This is Jerry Sandusky.

-You know who Jerry Sandusky is.
+You know who Jerry Sandusky is?

-Wendy, you know who Jerry Sandusky got a new lawyer out there.
+He's got a new lawyer out there.

 They got a new lawyer.